RohiniN7/ThirdEye/README.md

 ## 🤝 Contribution
 Contributions to our crowd management solution are welcome!
 Feel free to fork our repositories, open issues, or submit pull requests to enhance functionality and improve crowd control measures.

-## 📞 Contact Us
-For inquiries or assistance, feel free to reach out:
-- Email: saggujasmit2@gmail.com

 ## 🙏 Acknowledgements
 We extend our gratitude to the developers and contributors of OpenCV, YOLOv8, and Telegram API for their invaluable tools and support in developing our crowd management solution.